-Purchases of public pension plan credit for periods of prior service should be permitted only if it is determined by the Commission:
+Purchases of public pension plan credit for periods of prior service should be permitted only if, on a case by case basis, it is determined by the Commission:

-- that the period to be purchased is public employment or relates substantially to the public employee's career, - that the purchase payment amount from the member or from a combination of the member and the current or former employer must equal the actuarial liability to be incurred by the pension plan for the benefit associated with the purchase, appropriately calculated, without the provision of a subsidy from the pension plan unless an error or an omission by the pension plan was responsible for the loss of service credit, - that the purchase payment amount must include a minimum payment by the member of the equivalent member contributions, plus compound interest from the purchase period to the date of payment unless the employer committed a particularly egregious error, - that the purchase payment is the responsibility of the member, with the current or former employer authorized to pay some or all of the portion of the payment amount in excess of the minimum member payment amount, unless the employer has some culpability in the circumstances giving rise to the purchase and then a mandatory employer contribution may be imposed, and - that the purchase must not violate notions of equity.
+- \\\\that the period to be purchased is public employment or relates substantially akin to the public employment employee's career, - that the prior service period must have a significant connection to Minnesota, that the purchase payment amount from the member or from a combination of the member and the current or former employer must equal the actuarial liability to be incurred by the pension plan for the benefit associated with the purchase, appropriately calculated, without the provision of a subsidy from the pension plan unless an error or an omission by the pension plan was responsible for the loss of service credit, - that the purchase payment amount must include a minimum payment by the member of the equivalent member contributions, plus compound interest from the purchase

-11. Deadline Extensions and Waivers
+- period to the date of payment unless the employer committed a particularly egregious error, - that the purchase payment is the responsibility of the member, with the current or former employer authorized to pay some or all of the portion of the payment amount in excess of the minimum member payment amount, unless the employer has some culpability in the circumstances giving rise to the purchase and then a mandatory employer contribution may be imposed, and - that the purchase must not violate notions of equity. - 11.
+Deadline Extensions and Waivers